dbenesh82/flexible-life-cycles/lc_flexibility.md

 ggsave(filename = "figs/lc_flex_slopegraph.png", width = 7, height = 5, units = "in")
 ```

 In summary, life cycle flexibility increases with life cycle length, perhaps more than we would expect by chance.
 Usually, the facultative hosts are intermediate hosts.
-Finally, parasites usually do not grow much in their facultative hosts.
+Finally, parasites do not grow much in their facultative hosts.